rahulmadanraju/Projects/ImageClassification/README.md

 # Image Classification using Keras on TensorFLow and OpenCV
-Classification of Images based on the datasets availed from the Kaggle.
+Classification of Images based on the datasets availed from the Kaggle (https://www.kaggle.com/datasets).
 The algorithm is impemented with the utilization of libraries such as Keras, TensorFlow, OpenCV, ScikitLearn, etc.
 Classifier: 2D CNN
 Epochs: 10
 Optimizer: Adam